David Zuckerman (politician): Property tax reform

 Zuckerman supported a bill to lower property tax rates for households earning less than $200,000 in the 2015–16 session.
 He also helped pass legislation to model this reform in time for the 2017 session.

 Equal pay

 Zuckerman was a sponsor of H.440 in 2001, a bill which would require equal pay for equal work.

 GMO labeling

-In 2014, Zuckerman was the lead Senate author of Vermont's first-in-the-nation GMO Labeling Law.
+In 2014, Zuckerman was the lead Senate author of Vermont's first-in-the-nation GMO food-labeling law.

 Vaccines

-Zuckerman is critical of the philosophy of mandatory vaccinations, a view which led to scrutiny during the coronavirus pandemic.
+Zuckerman is critical of the philosophy of mandatory vaccinations, a view that led to scrutiny during the coronavirus pandemic.
 He has said that he is skeptical about the Center for Disease Control and Prevention's position on vaccines due to its purported connections to the pharmaceutical industry, but believes the science of vaccination is sound.
 He said that he believed that most people should vaccinate their children, but believes in exemptions for medical or religious reasons.
 He said that some of his constituents had said that vaccines gave their children allergic reactions.
 He has said that his own daughter is vaccinated.

+Opposition to Act 73

+After leaving office in January 2025, former Lieutenant Governor David Zuckerman became a vocal critic of Act 73, a legislative measure aimed at addressing Vermont’s affordability crisis.
+Zuckerman argued that the law relied excessively on austerity measures that would disproportionately affect working-class Vermonters.
+He instead advocated for progressive taxation, including higher taxes on wealthy residents and second homeowners, to fund public services such as affordable housing and education.

+Zuckerman expressed disappointment over the legislature’s failure to pass a proposed bill that would have allocated between US $70 million and US $100 million annually for affordable housing.

+He emphasized the importance of addressing economic inequality and called for reforms such as district consolidation and efficiency improvements within the Vermont Agency of Human Services and the Vermont Department of Education to reduce property taxes and improve service delivery.

+WDEV radio show

+Following his departure from public office, Zuckerman launched a weekly radio program on WDEV, airing Thursdays from 9:00 a.m. to 11:00 a.m.
+The show features discussions on current Vermont and national issues, with guests ranging from policy experts and elected officials to community members.
+The program promotes respectful dialogue across political divides and covers topics such as agriculture, housing, taxation, and civic engagement.

+Zuckerman’s involvement with WDEV came amid broader changes at the station following its acquisition by Myers Mermel, a former Republican Senate candidate and president of the conservative Ethan Allen Institute.
+Under Mermel’s leadership, WDEV expanded its programming to include a more progressive and youth-oriented direction, forming partnerships with The Nation magazine and adding new hosts such as Zuckerman.

+Zuckerman’s show has become a platform for grassroots discourse and civic participation, continuing his commitment to progressive advocacy and public engagement beyond elected office.